duleorlovic/blog/_posts/2015-11-11-seo-advices.md

 * Do not load too much files, crawl budget.
 * Do not duplicate content, same content but different url, use link rel canonical ie canonicalize.
 * Prevent crawling with robots.txt , but link from other site is followed (robots is not read) so for this case use header.
+* Non existing urls should use redirection (or add meta tag) to page not found with status 403
+* Bot does not save cookies, so do not rely on persisting data.
+* Also does not accepts geolocation
+* Do not use different parameters to same page

 # Off page SEO